GTG3000/GunsNAmmo/README.md

 # GunsNAmmo
-A mod resource for starbound, offering functionality for guns that use actual crafted ammo
+A mod resource for starbound, offering functionality for guns that use actual crafted ammo.

 This mod aims to provide everyone with ability to add ammo-using guns into their mods.

-Inside this git, you will find:
+Inside this repo, you will find:

 ##Items

 ###Active/Weapons

-This folder includes the custom .lua files that enable the ammo functionality, and some example weapons to demonstrate the functionality.
+This folder includes the custom .lua files that enable the ammo functionality, and some example weapons to demonstrate that functionality.

-Following lua are modified:
+The following lua are modified:

 * weaponammo.lua
 * ranged/gunammo.lua
 * ranged/gunfireammo.lua

-Following abilities are added:
+The following abilities are added:

 * ranged/abilities/reloadammo
 * randeg/abilities/recockbolt

-Following examples are provided:
+The following examples are provided:

 * examplecrossbow
 * examplerifle